openstack-archive/tripleo-specs/specs/newton/pacemaker-next-generation-architecture.rst

 * Prepare the roles that deploy the next generation architecture.
-Initially, keep it as close as possible to the existing HA template and make it simpler in a second iteration (remove unnecesary steps, etc.) Template currently lives here and deploys successfully:
+Initially, keep it as close as possible to the existing HA template and make it simpler in a second iteration (remove unnecessary steps, etc.) Template currently lives here and deploys successfully:

     https://review.openstack.org/#/c/314208/